 I hope everyone had a lovely Easter!

 So you know, the mother did continue to care for her baby bunnies.
+Also, I was corrected that these are actually wild baby hares (leverets) and not rabbits.

 In my blog, I have written a lot about myself as a child and as young woman.
 I told stories about my almost continuous daydreaming.
 I detailed my many trips around my town by bike, trips with my parents from sea to sea, and my own exploration of over 20 countries around the world on my own, and with my love.
 I have always been very thirsty for knowledge about the world around me close and far, including its people, cultures, beauties, and even uglier aspects.
 My daydreams have taken it further and placed me in shoes I never really wore, giving me alternative and often idealized perspectives.
 Continue reading